waynezhu6/TBD/README.md

   <h3 align="center">VenTalk</h3>

   <p align="center">
     Need to vent about a bad day or just want someone to chat with?
 VenTalk pairs users with compatible needs in this unique wellness messaging app and quickly relieves everyday     stressors.
+Created for Hack Western VII.
     <br />
   </p>
 </p>